fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 ##### s3_prefix

-Prefix to prepend to software and carve objects.
+Prefix to prepend to software and file carves.

 All carve objects will also be prefixed by date and hour (UTC), making the resulting keys look like: `<prefix><year>/<month>/<day>/<hour>/<carve-name>`.